waifuai/mcp-solana-dex/README.md

 *   **File-Based Persistence:** Stores the order book in a JSON file (`data/order_book.json` by default).
 *   **ICO Association:** Orders are associated with specific `ico_id`s.

 **Disclaimer:** This is a simplified example.
-The `execute_order` tool uses a non-atomic, potentially unsafe model requiring pre-signed transactions. **This is NOT suitable for production.** A real DEX requires atomic swaps for secure execution.
+The `execute_order` tool performs **server-side pre-condition checks** (buyer SOL balance, seller token balance) before updating the internal order book.
+It **does NOT execute the on-chain atomic swap**.
+Clients interacting with this server are responsible for constructing and submitting the actual atomic swap transaction after receiving a success response from `execute_order`. **This is NOT suitable for production without a robust client-side atomic swap implementation.**

 ## Configuration (`./.env`)